URL path: Index page // Boron (B)

 • The general population is not likely to be exposed to Boron-contaminated air.

-• Exposure to Boron can occur in mining and processing plants and in areas where boric acid is manufactured.
+• Exposure to Boron can occur in mining and processing plants and areas where boric acid is manufactured.

 How can Boron affect health?

 People who work in borate dust areas report nose, throat, and eye irritation.
 Irritation does not persist for long after leaving the dusty area.
-Exposure to large quantities of Boron (about 30 g of boric acid) for a short period of time can affect the stomach, intestine, liver, kidneys, and brain and may eventually lead to death.
+Exposure to large quantities of Boron (about 30 g of boric acid) for a short period can affect the stomach, intestine, liver, kidneys, and brain and may eventually lead to death.

 Boric acid has antiseptic, antifungal, and antiviral properties and is therefore used as an antiseptic in swimming pools.
 Mild boric acid solutions have been used as ocular antiseptics.
 Some new drugs, such as Bortezomib, which belongs to a new class of drugs called proteasome inhibitors, which are active against certain cancers, contain Boron.
 The boron atom of the drug binds the catalytic site of the 26S proteasome with high affinity and specificity.
 Also, some other medicines contain Boron.